bassim-matar/datannur/README.md

 ## Why

-datannuaire, the portable data catalog
+datannur, the portable data catalog

 Allows you to **centralize**, **search** and **visualize** information across a collection of datasets